inscopix/inscopix-cnmfe/README.md

     inscopix/cnmfe /input/movie.tif /input/params.json /output
 ```

-#### Description of Individual Parameters
+### Description of Individual Parameters
-The CNMFe parameters used by the Docker image are listed below along with their respective descriptions.
+The CNMFe parameters used in this package are listed below along with their respective descriptions.

 | Parameter  | Description |
 | ----------:|:-------------|